 - Opens up the chest.

 - Improves posture.

-- Can help to alleviate lower back pain.
+- Can help to alleviate lower and upper back pain.

 Lie face down on your mat with your hands underneath your shoulders.
 Hug your arms close to your sides—elbows point straight up.
 Bring your legs about hip-width apart and press the tops of your feet into the mat.
 Check that your heels point straight up.